someparty/someparty/source/articles/2018-06-10-bathed-in-light.html.markdown

 The band's first single from the new set is "Bathed In Light," a huge power-pop track that resulted from sessions with veteran alt-rock producer John Goodmanson (Sleater-Kinney, Bikini Kill).
 It establishes a theme of car crashes that's said to recur throughout the album.
 Guitarist/vocalist Luke Bentham commented on that, and the track's origins, in the press release:

-> "What can I say, most of the rock ‘n' roll I've consumed in my lifetime has something to do with fast cars, as Van Halen as that sounds...
+> "What can I say, most of the rock 'n' roll I've consumed in my lifetime has something to do with fast cars, as Van Halen as that sounds...
 On a tour of England, I kept napping in the back seat of the sprinter.
 One dream, involving a fiery roundabout death, shocked me to consciousness and put me in a jittery mood.
 I wrote down some nonsense on the back of a guitar string package and put a stomper of a riff to it at soundcheck.
 Roundabouts are terrifying."

 On this record The Dirty Nil are Bentham and longtime drummer Kyle Fisher, with Niagara music scene fixture Ross Miller marking his first full-length with the band on bass.